 Day 6 — Camp Little Rabbit Key, 13.5 miles

 Day 7 — Arrive Everglades City, 8 miles

-Participants who need an airport pick up should plan on arriving the day prior to the start of the trip.
+Participants who need an airport pick-up should plan on arriving the day prior to the start of the trip.
 Call Greg (407-924-3375) for shuttle arrangements.
-People ridding with Greg from Orlando will arrive in Flamingo a day early, which means one night camping prior to kayaking.
+People riding with Greg from Orlando will arrive in Flamingo a day early, which means one night camping prior to kayaking.